-

 This challenge can be solved by representing the business orchestrations as Business Applications and business units as Business Application Groups.

-Adding a Business Application
+Add a Business Application

 A Business Application can be created and configured in two ways: